 Before you can apply for naturalization in the United States, you'll need to meet certain eligibility requirements.
 U.S. Citizenship and Immigration Services (USCIS) states that applicants for naturalization must be:

 The residency requirement has some exceptions for time outside the country that your attorney can explain in detail.
-The USCIS also provides a Naturalization Eligibility Worksheet that helps potential applicants determine if they are able to apply.
-Your most important resource is an experienced immigration attorney, who can prepare your application and coach you through test and interview preparation.
+USCIS also provides a Naturalization Eligibility Worksheet that helps potential applicants determine if they're able to apply.
+Your most important resource is an experienced immigration attorney, who can prepare your application and coach you through the test and interview preparation.

 If you meet these requirements, you may apply for naturalization.
 The government provides a range of publications to explain the naturalization process in detail.
-A Guide to Naturalization, available through the USCIS, may be a useful starting point for your inquiries.
+A useful starting point to learn more about the basics of naturalization is A Guide to Naturalization, available through USCIS.

 Completing Your Application

-This security step ensures that no fraud is perpetrated on the USCIS.
+This security step ensures that no fraud is perpetrated on USCIS.